SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 result = square(4)  # Output: 16
 ```

 ### Default Arguments
-You can provide default values for parameters.
-If an argument isn't provided when the function is called, the default value is used.
+You can provide default values for parameters. **If an argument isn't provided when the function is called, the default value is used**.
 ``` python
 def greet(name, greeting="Hello"):
     print(greeting + ", " + name + "!")